Sharp detection of low-dimensional structure in probability measures via dimensional logarithmic Sobolev inequalities: Acknowledgments

 \section{Acknowledgments}

 ML and YM thank Brent Wheelock, Dimitar Trenev, Kevin Daly, Grant Seastream, and Tuan Tran at ExxonMobil for the code and discussions related to Bayesian inference for geophysical applications with generative modeling priors.
-ML also thanks Nicolas Boumal for discussions on the ManOpt forum related to optimization on matrix manifolds.
+ML also thanks Nicolas Boumal for discussions on the ManOpt forum related to optimization on matrix manifolds. {We also thank the two anonymous reviewers for their invaluable feedback which immensely improved the quality of this manuscript.
+In particular, we wish to thank them for pointing out references~\cite{stamInequalitiesSatisfiedQuantities1959a, Dembo_1990}, as well as for correcting numerous grammatical and mathematical typos.}